eco4cast/unconf2023GroundBeetles/tutorials/ESA2024/NEON_forecast_challenge_beetle_tutorial_ESA2024.md

          datetime <= forecast_enddate)
 ```

-Combine target and climate data to make a training dataset:
+Now, combine target and climate data to make a training dataset.

 ``` r
 # combine target and climate data into a training dataset